Message from our Patron

 Once installed, the Brashear Telescope will enable astronomy to become more accessible to new generations of Southern stargazers through this historically significant masterpiece of equipment.

 The night sky in Tekapo.
-A world of astronomical importance.

 A Gold Standard Dark Sky Reserve in Tekapo